pratikac/cs268-dl/README.md

     ```
 3. You can now run the code in ``mnist.py`` by doing ``python mnist.py``.
 It has a few parameters which you can find out by ``python mnist.py -h``.

 4. It will download the MNIST dataset and train a convolutional neural network on it.
-You should expect a test error of about 0.6% after 100 epochs using the parameters in the code (learning rate = 0.1).
+You should expect a test error of about 0.55% after 50 epochs using the parameters in the code (learning rate = 0.1).
+You can also see an example of learning rate annealing in this code.